 Much like above, my skincare manufacturer encourage you to return their packaging free of charge for reuse or recycling.

-As far as I’m aware there’s no incentive unfortunately (especially given the cost of their products!), but it’s still a good initiative.
+As far as I’m aware there’s no financial incentive unfortunately (especially given the cost of their products!), but it’s still a good initiative.

 On the subject of cost, I stocked up on their skincare at 70% off.
 Despite the expense, I was dazzled by reviews of the magic properties of the ingredients and their effects on acne.
 My honest verdict is it bloody works, which is really annoying because I’ll have to keep buying now.
 Here’s hoping my stash lasts till their next sale!